CNChTu/Diffusion-SVC/README_en.md

 ```

 ### 2. Pre-trained Models:
-**We strongly recommend fine-tuning with pre-trained models, which is easier and much more time-saving than training from scratch, and can achieve a higher limit than small datasets.**
+- **We strongly recommend fine-tuning with pre-trained models, which is easier and much more time-saving than training from scratch, and can achieve a higher limit than small datasets.**

-**Please note, fine-tuning on a base model requires using the same encoder as the base model, such as ContentVec, the same applies to other encoders (like voiceprint), and the model's network size and other parameters should be the same.**
+- **Please note, fine-tuning on a base model requires using the same encoder as the base model, such as ContentVec, the same applies to other encoders (like voiceprint), and the model's network size and other parameters should be the same.**

 ****
-**！！！！！！Recommend training Shallow Diffusion Model and Naive Model！！！！！！<br>The combination of shallow Diffusion model that only train k_step_max depth and Naive model may have higher quality and faster training speed than pure full diffusion model**
+#### ！！！！！！Recommend training Shallow Diffusion Model and Naive Model！！！！！！
+The combination of shallow Diffusion model that only train k_step_max depth and Naive model may have higher quality and faster training speed than pure full diffusion model.
+But the Naive model may have f0 range issues.
 ****

 ### 2.1 Pre training Diffusion model which training full depth